-- 2.8.8 The Environment Agency (OBJ/31) was concerned about the content and scope of the protective provisions in the draft Order for the protection of the Environment Agency.
-Network Rail is in discussions with the Environment Agency regarding the form of the proposed protective provisions. - 2.8.9 The Royal Mail Group (OBJ/44) make a general objection on the grounds that their operational and statutory duties to collect and deliver mail may be adversely affected, but add that they are unable at this stage to fully determine the potential impact.
+- months from their completion and, thereafter, by and at the expense of the highway authority. - 2.8.5 Essex County Council (OBJ/195) objects to the closure of specific crossings which is covered in the Statement of Case and will be dealt with in the site specific proofs of evidence.
+Essex County Council also makes a general objection to all proposals included in the Order until detailed designs and commuted sums are agreed with the Council.
+Network Rail will continue to work with the Council and seeks to agree principles on commuted sums to cover the increased maintenance burden on the Highways Authority.
+Network Rail will be engaging with the Council on the schedule of works for each level crossing diversion.
+The Council is further protected by the provision in the Order that no new PRoW can come into effect until it has been completed to the reasonable satisfaction of the Highways Authority. - 2.8.6 The National Farmers' Union (OBJ/34 and OBJ/84) make a general objection in terms of potential impacts on access to land, implications for farming businesses and adequacy of consultation.
+Network Rail's consultation is described in the Statement of Case.
+It complied with the legislative requirements of the 2006 Rules and took account of feedback from a variety of interested parties.
+Where Network Rail is proposing an alternative route on farmland, it is considered that the route is required, suitable and convenient.
+Network Rail will continue to engage with affected landowners to discuss how their concerns can be mitigated. - 2.8.7 The Environment Agency (OBJ/172) was concerned about the content and scope of the protective provisions in the draft Order for the protection of the Environment Agency.
+Network Rail is in discussions with the Environment Agency regarding the form of the proposed protective provisions. - 2.8.8 The Royal Mail Group (OBJ/156) make a general objection on the grounds that their operational and statutory duties to collect and deliver mail may be adversely affected, but add that they are unable at this stage to fully determine the potential impact.
 The street works in the Order are very limited in extent and expected to be of short duration to cause little disruption to vehicular traffic as practicable, and Network Rail expects that there will only be limited effects on Royal Mail and its ability to collect or deliver mail.